DestinationSol/vanguardelite/README.md

 The module has been updated to fix a bug that prevented the game from loading.
-The Vanguard Elite has also been properly added to the `imperial` faction and the `disposition` value is set to 5, so the Empire (including the Vanguard Elite) will now become hostile if harmed enough.
+The Vanguard Elite has also been properly added to the `imperial` faction and the `disposition` value is set to 5, so the Empire (including the Vanguard Elite allies) will now become hostile if harmed enough.
+It is now available for purchase as a mercenary in stations in non-spawn systems for 10000 credits.